Matureivavao: History

 The first recorded sighting of this atoll was made during the Spanish expedition of the Portuguese navigator Pedro Fernández de Quirós on 5 February 1606 under the name Las Cuatro Coronadas (the "four crowned" (by coconut palms)), however, these observations were not fully documented.
 As such, the first unambiguous approach to the island was made on 14 March 1828 by the explorer Hugh Cuming in his ship Discoverer captained by Samuel Grimwood.
 The next sighting was in 1833 by navigator Thomas Ebrill on his merchant vessel Amphitrite and again in 1837 by Lord Edward Russell, commander of HMS Actaeon, the name given to the group.
 It was previously owned by a man named Captain Nicholas but was redeemed in 1934.

 Flora and fauna

 After the hurricane in 1983, Matureivavao was entirely replanted with thousands of coconut trees.
-The atoll is home to a variety of Amaranthaceae including the genus Achyranthes aspera var. velutina.
+The atoll is also colonized by the invasive Amaranthaceae Achyranthes aspera var. velutina.
 It is also one of the few atolls in which rats were never introduced.